Availity/availity-ekko/README.md

 ## Intro

-Develop web applications without heavy back-end services by running a simple Express http server which can deliver mock responses.
+Develop web applications without heavy back-end services by running Express middleware or http server which can deliver mock responses.

 Responses can be JSON or other formats to simulate REST services.
 Access-Control HTTP Headers are set by default to allow CORS requests.
 Mock services are configured in the [routes.json](./routes.json) file.